 Bolton Castle, Near Leyburn, North Yorkshire, DL8 4ET.

-National Media Museum, Little Horton Lane, Bradford, West Yorkshire, BD1 1NQ.
+National Science and Media Museum, Little Horton Lane, Bradford, West Yorkshire, BD1 1NQ.

 27. Leeds Art Gallery

 Leeds Art Gallery boasts an incredible selection of twentieth century British art, with the likes of Henry Moore, Barbara Hepworth and Francis Bacon all on display.
-Their permanent displays are worthy of a visit in their own right, but they also bring in an ever-changing array of exhibitions, like the famed British Art Show 8, which made Leeds its only Yorkshire stop in 2015.
+Their permanent displays are worthy of a visit in their own right, but they also bring in an ever-changing array of exhibitions, like Woodwork: A Family Tree of Sculpture, which brings together woodwork collections from across the world.
 Be sure to check out The Tiled Hall Cafe while you’re there, for a cuppa in a scenic setting.
-Alas, Leeds Art Gallery closed until autumn 2017, but then it’ll be back better than ever.

 Leeds Art Gallery, The Headrow, Leeds, West Yorkshire, LS1 3AA.

 After making your way through the beautiful countryside of the Yorkshire Dales, you’ll arrive at Bolton Abbey, one of Yorkshire’s best days out.
 It’s boasts 30,000 acres of countryside, with 80 miles of footpaths intertwined within, giving you a different experience every time you visit.
 Cross the famed stepping stones, delve into the woods and discover the many activities along the way – all this on top of seeing the ruins of the abbey itself, which are stunning to behold.